dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 Sometimes I read a comment and I get a weird feeling, but then I convince myself, "They weren't *rude*.
 They are making a sincere comment, and people shouldn't have to humble themselves and stroke my fragile ego."
 So I'll try to respond.

 As far as I can recall, this has never worked.
 Once after I wrote about the Monty Hall problem, someone curtly stated that I clearly didn't understand it because I didn't mention that Monty must choose a non-car door to open *randomly*.
-I thought about this and replied with an argument that if, say, Monty always chose the leftmost non-car door, everything was still fine.
+I thought about this and replied with an argument that if, say, Monty always chose the leftmost non-car door, you still got the car 2/3 of the time by switching.
 They responded that clearly I didn't even try to read their comment, I'm just like everyone else who doesn't get it, plus a lot of math that I found incoherent.
 I wondered---Am I stupid?
 Was I missing something?
-So I wrote 25 lines of Python code to simulate it and verified that this didn't change the probabilities at all.
+So I wrote 25 lines of Python code to simulate it and verified that this didn't change the probabilities.
 After I posted that code, my correspondent <strike>thanked me for the correction</strike> changed nothing, acknowledged nothing, and stopped responding.

 There have been many instances where someone wrote to me to say I was wrong, we had a productive back and forth, and they convinced me I was indeed partly or entirely wrong.
 But in every case, their first message looked like this:

 > Hello friend, I enormously enjoyed your recent fevered rant on [topic].
-However, if I may be so bold I wish to point out errors in paragraphs 1, 2, 3, 5, 12, 17, 20, and 21. [errors] Sadly, these issues render your conclusion not just wrong but incoherent and arguably illegal.
+However, if I may be so bold I wish to point out errors in paragraphs 1, 2, 3, 5, 12, 17, 20, and 21. [errors] Sadly, these issues render your conclusion not just wrong but incoherent and arguably unlawful.
 Still, you've done a great service by writing it and creating a stimulating discussion.
 Generations to come will admire you!
 Yours sincerely, Internet Person.

 I exaggerate, but it was always *overwhelmingly obvious* from first contact that they were going to be nice.
 And people who seemed nice always *were* nice.

 The tricky situation is cases where someone is mildly (or un-mildly) rude but *also* makes an intriguing point.
 After many failures, my policy is now to take their comments into account as much as I can and *maybe* reply with "thanks for your input", but not to engage or ask follow-up questions.

 I'm not sure why things are like this or if this pattern generalizes to other people.
-But I think everyone needs to build some pattern recognition for this and figure out a policy for when they want to engage.
+But I think everyone needs to build some pattern recognition and figure out a policy for when they want to engage.

 ## Distribution, Pareto optimality, and quantity vs. quality.